WattTime/aer-test-docs/transition.md

 }
 ```

 In v2, a batch of historical forecasts could be requested using the optional parameters `starttime` and `endtime` to bound the `generated_at` time.
-In v3, we’ve moved this request to a new endpoint and the response is a similar but nested version of the v3/forecast response since it is designed for returning multiple sets of forecasts, one for each `generated_at` time.
+In v3, we've moved this request to a new endpoint and the response is a similar but nested version of the v3/forecast response since it is designed for returning multiple sets of forecasts, one for each `generated_at` time.

 ### v2 request (historical forecast)
 ```python